webronen/PiiDrone_X-314_Quad/README.md

 - Smoothstep thrust ramp for gentle, battery-friendly motor activation
 - Three-stage PID tuning with relay excitation and staged gain adjustment
-- Unified RMS error metric for all stages
+- Unified RMSE metric for all stages
-- Best-value tracking: each stage keeps the gain with the lowest RMS error
+- Best-value tracking: each stage keeps the gain with the lowest RMSE
-- Automatic stage transitions when RMS goals are met or gain limits are reached
+- Automatic stage transitions when RMSE goals are met or gain limits are reached
 - Independent tuning for roll, pitch, and yaw
 - Safety-constrained gain limits and robust fallback to safe defaults
 - Timer overflow protection and static state reset